blockful-io/shutter-staking/docs/staking-architecture.md

 contract allocates every second to be distributed to all the keypers.
 * The reward earned by a user is proportional to the amount they have staked.
 The more tokens a user stakes, the larger their share of the rewards.
-* However, as more users stake tokens, the total supply increases.
-Since the reward rate per second is constant, the reward per token decreases, ensuring a steady overall reward rate but distributing it among more staked tokens.
+* As more users stake tokens, the total supply increases.
+Since the reward rate per second is constant, the reward per token decreases.
-* As the total staked amount increases, the reward per token decreases.
 This means each user earns a smaller share of the rewards if more tokens are staked by others.
-This creates a balance where the total rewards distributed per second remains steady, but the individual rewards depend on the user's share of the total staked amount.
+This creates a balance where the total rewards distributed per second remains steady, but the individual rewards depend on the user's share of the total staked amount and for how long they have staked.
 This way, early stakers are rewarded more than late stakers, incentivizing users to stake early.

 The rewards are calculated using the following formula: